President Marjorie Hass

 “The value of what we do lies in what we send out to the world in the form of incredibly well-prepared students and students with not just the passion, but the skill, to make a real difference as leaders,” Hass says.

 Hass holds a bachelor’s, master’s, and doctoral degree in philosophy from the University of Illinois, Urbana-Champaign.
 Her husband, Dr. Lawrence Hass, was a professor of humanities at Austin College and a former professor of philosophy and theater arts at Muhlenberg College.
 He also is an internationally celebrated sleight-of-hand magician and teacher of magicians.
-Together, they are the parents of Cameron, a program analyst at Mathematica Policy Research in Princeton, NJ, and Jessica, a businesswoman in Memphis.
+Together, they are the parents of Cameron, a program and compliance manager for Boomi, and Jessica, a businesswoman in Memphis.

 Dr. Hass can be reached at email@example.com.